syseleven/grav-docs-metakube/pages/03.addons/04.metakube-webterminal/default.en.md

 ---

 The web-terminal gives you command line access to your cluster and your openstack resources directly from the browser.
-To access the web-terminal install the addon and click on the `Web Terminal` link on the addon web interfaces list:
+To access the web-terminal install the Add-On and click on the `Web Terminal` link on the Add-On web interfaces list:

 ![MetaKube Dashboard](metakube-dashboard.png)